ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T4.3: Begin [`zhiye`](https://github.com/ramate-io/zhiye) implementation
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

-[`zhiye`](https://github.com/ramate-io/zhiye) implements [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md).
-Its development alongside the drafting of [OART-3: RIS-STM](../../../oart/oera-000-000-000-dulan/oart-000-000-003-ris-stm/README.md) should help to facilitate a more comprehensive understanding of tradeoffs and optimizations which can be referenced therein.
+[`zhiye`](https://github.com/ramate-io/zhiye) implements **OART-3: RIS-STM**.
+Its development alongside the drafting of **OART-3: RIS-STM** should help to facilitate a more comprehensive understanding of tradeoffs and optimizations which can be referenced therein.

 ### T5: DLT Push
 > [!IMPORTANT]